bmtwl/SoftDataDiode/README.md

 The data itself is encrypted with AES-256-GCM prior to being transmitted with a simple pre-shared key.

 This system differs from a hardware Data Diode in that all parts of the system are implemented in software in order to achieve the same goal at zero cost.
 This means that there is no physical "air gap" like a true diode would provide, and the savings come with a need to vet the configuration in order to guarantee correctness.
-A defence-in-depth approach is discussed below in the "Security Considerations" section.
+A defence-in-depth approach is discussed below in the "Security Considerations" and "Hardening" sections.

 ## Architecture